hurrendor/cascadiajs25/talks/scaling-collaboration-in-the-most-challenging-environments.md

 In this talk, Andy Luly, VP of Engineering at Onebrief, pulls back the curtain on what it's like to bring startup velocity and next-gen engineering into defense.
 You'll hear how the team scaled by more than 60x in record time, enabled real-time collaboration across secure and fragmented networks, and solved problems faster than legacy systems ever could — all while keeping users in the loop when it counts.
 ## Community talk notes:
+Client Side Performance
+Typical users have 5-15 tabs open, each with ~120mb of data and its own websocket.

+Utilized shared websockets through Dark Fiber to reduce memory usage
+### DDIL (Disconnected, Degraded, Intermittent and Limited/Low bandwidth) environments
+DDIL creates a lot of conflicts in keeping consistant data between sources.